lidofinance/dc4bc/HowTo.md

 ### Downloading

-Check out project releases tab in github and get the distribuition archive for your system.
-Extract is with `tar -xzf ...` into a suitable folder.
+Check out project releases tab in github and get the distribuition binaries for your system.
+Also clone the repository anyway, because you'll need the certificate file for kafka and qr reading html file that are not part of the releases files.

 #### Setting up hot and airapped nodes